Stretch marks are due to tearing of the deeper (dermis) layer of the skin. Usually, stretch marks appear as angry red lines

 Stretch marks often run in families.
 If your mother had stretch marks, it is likely that you will also get them.
-There are more common in Caucasian fair skinned women.
+They are more common in Caucasian fair-skinned women.
 They are less common in women from ethnic backgrounds with darker skin.
 More melanin in your skin means you are generally less prone to developing stretch marks.

 What can be done?

 There are many creams and lotions on the market that claim they can be used to prevent or minimise stretch marks.
 It is a multimillion-dollar industry based on clever, deceitful marketing and which is short on real scientific evidence or efficacy.
 To my knowledge, there is no reputable, definitive scientific evidence that these cream and lotions make any difference!
 Sorry!
 If someone has reputable scientific information to the contrary please advise me.
 Patients often ask and I comment: “There is no proof they work.
 But if you want to ‘donate’ your hard-earned money to a pharmaceutical company go for it!”

 If they are uncomfortable or itchy then topical moisturises, etc. can help relieve the symptoms, but will not have any impact on the occurrence or severity of stretch marks.